The Price of Water (A Babushka Short Story)

 Still, the sight that greeted him stirred a small flicker of hope.
 The world he’d thought was unraveling at the seams still clung to life.
 The minarets of Samarkand rose before him, miraculously untouched by time or war; he marveled that they still stood.
 And here, the ancient bazaar pulsed with movement, voices, and color.

-Lev made a beeline through the crowd, his legs still trembling from exhaustion, but his focus sharpened by thirst.
+Lev made a beeline through the crowd, his legs still trembling from exhaustion, but his focus sharpened by need.
 His sack, tied around his waist with a frayed shoelace, bounced against his side as he moved.
-The colors and sounds blurred as he zeroed in on the small stall, cluttered with trinkets and makeshift goods.
+The colors and sounds blurred as he zeroed in on the small stall, its surface cluttered with trinkets and makeshift goods.

-He stepped up to the merchant, swallowing painfully before rasping, “Water?”
+Reaching it, he swallowed painfully before rasping, “Water?”
 His voice was barely audible over the murmur of haggling, the rustle of silks, and the distant strumming of a lute.
+The sounds pressed against his senses, too loud and too slow, each second stretching as he waited for the merchant to notice him.
+His throat burned, and the weight of the bazaar’s indifference clawed at his fraying patience.

 The merchant eyed the battery with interest before reaching beneath the counter and pulling out a tarnished copper cup with a small amount of water.
 Lev’s eyes lit up at the sight of it.
-Something about the liquid seemed off—a slight shimmer to its surface—but he was too parched to care.
+The liquid swirled faintly in the light, but his thirst drowned out any hesitation.
 The merchant took the battery without a word, his hand closing around it firm.
-Lev downed the cup in one gulp.
+Lev raised the cup and drank in one gulp, the salty sting hitting his tongue halfway through.

-“You should be ashamed,” a woman’s voice cut through the noise.
-“Taking advantage of someone who’s clearly not from here.”
+“You should be ashamed!” a woman’s voice cut through the buzz and clamor of the bazaar.

-Lev blinked, confused, as the woman—tall and sharp-eyed—took the battery from his hands.
-Her gaze flicked over him, assessing, before she turned to the merchant.
+Lev blinked, confused, as the woman—tall and sharp-eyed—fixed her gaze on him, assessing, before turning to the merchant.

 “This is high-quality stuff!” the merchant said, his voice rising defensively.
 “Mineralized water from the shores of Lake Aydar.
 Do you know how rare this is?”